18argon/sample-data/README.md

-# Sample data
+## Sample data

-A repo that contains publicly available data with import scripts into various databases
+Derived database derived docker images seeded with sample data.

 ## Contacts

 US Contacts from [Brian Dunning Sample Data](https://www.briandunning.com/sample-data/).
 500 contacts for free, much more for a nominal price.

-### Docker images
+## Docker images

+Docker images are built via local makefiles.
+See `make help` for more details.

+See each docker directory's README.md for more details.

 #### ElasticSearch: docker/elasticsearch